 The Mozaïk parade, which takes place every June 23, is a collective creation by citizens, cultural organizations, community groups and businesses in collaboration with local artists.
 It brings together nearly 1,000 participants.
 In Vaudreuil-Dorion, the people's creativity is given free rein.
 Artists take the lead, helping citizens of all generations, nationalities, cultural origins and walks of life to create a parade entry that expresses who they are.
 The Mosaïk parade is a unique cultural mediation initiative that creates a space where artists and the public can work together in a tangible way.

-Written by Michel Vallée, director of the Recreation and Culture Department at the City of Vaudreuil-Dorion, the book If we were to meet!
+Written by Michel Vallée, director of the Recreation and Culture Department at the City of Vaudreuil-Dorion from 2009 to 2020, the book If we were to meet!
 Cultural mediation – The Vaudreuil-Dorion Model was officially launched in June 2019.
 You can consult the book, or get a hard copy, at the municipal library or obtain an electronic copy (in French, English or Spanish) by following this link.

 For nearly 10 years, Vaudreuil-Dorion has been one of the cities that have given cultural mediation a chance to show its worth.
 This book is both a user manual and a portrait of a changing community that chose culture as a way of bringing its people together and envisioning a different kind of future.
 Michel Vallée, widely considered one of the pioneers of cultural mediation in Québec, has but one desire: to allow citizens everywhere to go out and meet their community and its culture.